-During their time in KS4 students will follow a curriculum which they themselves have designed in conjunction with both staff and parents.
-They will however have to follow some compulsory elements of the curriculum such as English, Mathematics, Science and Modern Foreign Languages with additional enrichment activities to develop your child further.
-The Key stage 4 team and Form Tutors see your child on a daily basis and have the biggest impact on your son’s education.
-They follow a vigorous programme of activities during their time with your child offering one to one mentoring support catering not only for their academic performance but also their general well being.
+The Key Stage 4 Team and Form Tutors see your child on a daily basis and have the biggest impact on your child’s education.
+They follow a vigorous programme of activities during their time with your child offering one to one mentoring support catering not only for their academic performance but also their general wellbeing.

-The Key Stage 4 team provide a range of resources that will help you as parents understand the academic demands that your son’s will go through as well as providing strategies to help support your son.
+The Key Stage 4 Team provide a range of resources that will help you as parents understand the academic demands that your child will go through, as well as providing strategies to help support your child.
 Students are also supported with a range of support materials additional to those supplied by their subject teachers in order to strive for success.

 Students are encouraged to be actively involved in school life and are given opportunities to have their voices and opinions heard by volunteering to be Form or Sports Captain or member of our School Council and Diversity group.

 Key Stage 5

 We are a large Sixth Form and offer a wide range of subjects for students to choose from.
-Although your academic success is at the heart of everything we do, we believe that education is about a lot more than that.
-Therefore we provide lots of opportunities for you to participate in a range of clubs and activities including school trips, sporting teams and events, the opportunity to participate in debates and much, much more.
-We will also be keen for you to develop your leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captains’ team.
+Although academic success is at the heart of everything we do, we believe that education is about a lot more than that.
+Therefore we provide lots of opportunities for students to participate in a range of clubs and activities including school trips, sporting teams and events, the opportunity to participate in debates and much, much more.
+We will also be keen for students to develop leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captains’ Team.

 Cognitive Education at Holcombe